Acids, Bases, and Salts Class 7

 Neutralisation Reaction and Its Uses in Daily Life

-Neutralization is a special type of chemical reaction that occurs when an acid and a base react with each other.
+Neutralisation is a special type of chemical reaction that occurs when an acid and a base react with each other.

 2. Treatment of ant sting: Ants inject formic acid into the skin when they sting.
-Rubbing moist baking soda or calamine solution on the affected area helps neutralize the acidic effect of the sting and provides relief.
+Rubbing moist baking soda or calamine solution on the affected area helps neutralise the acidic effect of the sting and provides relief.

 Indicators